solid/authorization-panel/proposals/wac-acp-diff-story.md

    acl:mode acl:Read .
 ```

 Note that the `acl:accessTo` relation is missing here.
 But it can easily be inferred.
-Any agent - be it a client or the server Guard - following the `Link: <card.acl>;rel=acl` header from the original resource `<card>`, can then follow the `:authorizes` links and so deduce the following 2 statements (see the illustration below)
+Any agent - be it a client or the server Guard - following the `Link: <card.acl>;rel="http://www.w3.org/ns/auth/acl#accessControl"` header from the original resource `<card>`, can then follow the `:authorizes` links and so deduce the following 2 statements (see the illustration below)

  1. for the bnode `_:a1`